inpsyde/vip-composer-plugin/README.md

 For **local** development it is necessary:

 - _something_ capable of running PHP 7.1+ and MySql.
-Being it XAMPP Mamp, Vagrant, Docker or anything is not really relevant.
+Being it XAMPP, Mamp, Vagrant, Docker or anything else is not really relevant.
 - a DB ready for the website
 - an (updated) Git client available on the machine and accessible via the `git` command
 - Composer